kochm/wp-mendeley-plugin/readme.txt

 == Screenshots ==

 == Change log ==

+= 1.1.0 (24.04.2015) =
+* added support for downloading PDF files to local cache and make them available in detail view
+* added support for automatically generating and displaying thumbnails for documents

 = 1.0.9 (20.03.2015) =
 * sorting by author did not sort by last name, but by first name - corrected